Published on August 13, 2024

 Prevention

 There's no way to avoid getting hay fever.
 If you have hay fever, the best thing to do is to lessen your exposure to the allergens that cause your symptoms.
-Take allergy medications before you're exposed to allergens, as directed by your health care provider.
+Take allergy medicines before you're exposed to allergens, as directed by your healthcare professional.

 Diagnosis

-To diagnose hay fever, your health care provider typically does a physical exam and talks about your health, symptoms and possible triggers.
-Your provider may recommend one or both of these tests:
+To diagnose hay fever, a healthcare professional typically does a physical exam and talks about general health, symptoms and possible triggers.
+One or both of these tests may be recommended:

 • Skin prick test.
-Small amounts of material that can trigger allergies are pricked into patches of skin on your arm or upper back.
-You're then watched for an allergic reaction.
-If you're allergic, you develop a raised bump (hive) at the site of that allergen.
+Small amounts of material that can trigger allergies are pricked into patches of skin on the arm or upper back.
+A medical professional then watches the skin for an allergic reaction.
+If someone has an allergy, a raised bump called a hive forms at the site of that allergen.
 This typically takes about 15 to 20 minutes.
 Allergy specialists usually are best equipped to perform allergy skin tests.

 • Allergy blood test.
-A blood sample is sent to a lab to measure your immune system's response to a specific allergen.
-This test measures the amount of allergy-causing antibodies in your bloodstream, known as immunoglobulin E (IgE) antibodies.
+A blood sample is sent to a lab to measure the immune system's response to a specific allergen.
+This test measures the amount of allergy-causing antibodies in the bloodstream, known as immunoglobulin E (IgE) antibodies.

 Positive reaction to allergy test